Ultimate Guide: Average Cost Of Living In London & How To Survive

 - Flat share or look at co-living

 - Can you work from home, even a few days per week?
-If so, you can live farther away from Central London.
+If so, you can live farther away from Central London without too much trouble.

 Now that you’ve considered the cost of rent, it’s time to consider everything else in your budget.